Trevorak/scaffold/README.md

 [[token]]
 name = "PascalToken"
-value = "camelToken" # Use the same supplied value as the token sc.
+value = "camelToken" # Use the same supplied value as the token camelToken.
 Order is important here.
-This must come after the token sc. modifiers = ["pascal"]
+This must be defined after camelToken. modifiers = ["pascal"]

 [[token]]